d2l-ai/d2l-en/chapter_optimization/gd.md

 Plugging in the update equations leads to the following bound $e_{k+1} \leq e_k^2 f'''(\xi_k) / f'(x_k)$.
 Consequently, whenever we are in a region of bounded $f'''(\xi_k) / f'(x_k) \leq c$, we have a quadratically decreasing error $e_{k+1} \leq c e_k^2$.

 As an aside, optimization researchers call this *linear* convergence, whereas a condition such as $e_{k+1} \leq \alpha e_k$ would be called a *constant* rate of convergence.
-Note that this analysis comes with a number of caveats: We don't really have much of a guarantee when we will reach the region of rapid convergence.
+Note that this analysis comes with a number of caveats: We do not really have much of a guarantee when we will reach the region of rapid convergence.
 Instead, we only know that once we reach it, convergence will be very quick.
 Second, this requires that $f$ is well-behaved up to higher order derivatives.
-It comes down to ensuring that $f$ doesn't have any 'surprising' properties in terms of how it might change its values.
+It comes down to ensuring that $f$ does not have any 'surprising' properties in terms of how it might change its values.

 ### Preconditioning